CtrlK

 Actionability

-Provides exact CLI commands with flags, a clear flag table with required/default info, and concrete examples that are copy-paste ready.
+Provides exact CLI commands with flag descriptions, required/default columns, and concrete examples that are copy-paste ready.
+The flag table is specific and complete.

 3 / 3